MicrosoftDocs/fabric-docs/docs/data-engineering/using-python-experience-on-notebook.md

 ## Browse code snippets

-You can find useful python code snippets on **Edit** tab-> **Browse code snippet**, new Python samples are now available, you can learn from the Python code snippet to start exploring the notebook.
+You can find useful python code snippets on **Edit** tab-> **Browse code snippet**, new Python samples are now available.
+You can learn from the Python code snippet to start exploring the notebook.

    :::image type="content" source="media\using-python-experience-on-notebook\browse-python-code-snippets.png" alt-text="Screenshot showing where to browse python code snippets." lightbox="media\using-python-experience-on-notebook\browse-python-code-snippets.png":::

 ## Semantic link

 Semantic link is a feature that allows you to establish a connection between [semantic models](/power-bi/connect-data/service-datasets-understand) and Synapse Data Science in Microsoft Fabric.
 It is natively supported on Python notebook.
-BI engineers and Power BI developers can leverage Semantic link connect and manage semantic model easily.
+BI engineers and Power BI developers can use Semantic link connect and manage semantic model easily.
 Read the [public document](../data-science/semantic-link-overview.md) to learn more about Semantic link.

 ## Visualization